Excel2TXF - Specific Broker Instructions

 1. Sign into your account.

-7. Click the "Download" button.
+7. Click the "Download" button that appears next to "Gain/Loss Detail".
 When the File Download dialogue box pops up, click the "Save" button.

 That's it!
 Now you're ready to run the Excel2TXF software to create the .TXF file for your tax software.